oscarmlage/django-cruds-adminlte/README.rst

 To add CRUD for whole app, add this to urls.py::

-    # django-cruds
+    # django-cruds-adminlte
-    from cruds.urls import crud_for_app
+    from cruds_adminlte.urls import crud_for_app
     urlpatterns += crud_for_app('testapp')

 This will create following urls and appropriate views (assuming